cloudzombie/contracts/src/dice/README.md

 ## matching

 Sending a transaction with a value calls `enter(0)`, playing evens.
-Calling the `enter(play)` function on the contract, allows for the following:
+Calling the `enter(sumOrRange)` function on the contract, allows for the following:

 0, 1 = even sum & odd sum
 2,3,4,5,6,7,8,9,10,11,12 = matches the exact number sum